Jacob Polley

 Jacob Polley (born 1975) is a British poet and novelist.
-He has published four collections of poetry.
+He has published five collections of poetry.
 His novel, Talk of the Town, won the Somerset Maugham Award in 2009.
-His latest poetry collection, Jackself, won the T.S.
-Eliot Prize in 2016.
+His fourth poetry collection, Jackself, won the T. S. Eliot Prize in 2016.
 Polley has co-written two short films and collaborated on multimedia poetry installations in the United Kingdom.

 Early life and education

 Jacob Polley was born in 1975 in Carlisle, United Kingdom.
-He grew up in Bowness-on-Solway, He studied English at Lancaster University from 1993 to 1996 and earned an MA in English and Creative Writing at the University in 1997.
+He grew up in Bowness-on-Solway, He studied English at Lancaster University from 1993 to 1996 and earned an MA in English and creative writing at the university in 1997.